Southampton F.C.: Return to the Premier League and relegation (2012–2023)

-In June 2016, Koeman left Southampton to join Everton and Claude Puel replaced him on a three-year contract.
-The club were eliminated in the group stage of the Europa League but were more successful in the EFL Cup, where they lost 3–2 in the final to Manchester United.
-The club ended the 2016–17 season in eighth.
-During the summer, Puel was replaced as manager by Argentine coach Mauricio Pellegrino, previously of Deportivo Alavés.
 In mid-season, the club sold Dutch defender Virgil van Dijk to Liverpool for an estimated £75 million, Southampton's record sale and a world record for his position.
-Pellegrino was sacked in March 2018 with the team 1 point above the relegation zone, and his replacement, former player, Mark Hughes, guided the club to a 17th-place finish, avoiding relegation on the last day of the season.
+Pellegrino was sacked in March 2018 with the team one point above the relegation zone, and his replacement, former player, Mark Hughes, guided the club to a 17th-place finish, avoiding relegation on the last day of the season.
 Hughes signed a new contract at the end of the season but a poor start to the following season led to him being sacked in December with the team in 18th place.
 He was replaced with former RB Leipzig boss Ralph Hasenhüttl, who steered the club away from relegation to finish 16th.

 In August 2017, Southampton Football Club confirmed that the Chinese businessman Gao Jisheng had completed a multimillion-pound takeover of the club, acquiring an 80% stake for around £210m after successfully passing the relevant checks, including the Premier League's owners and directors test.
-The deal followed more than 12 months of talks between the Gao family and the South Coast club.
+The deal followed more than 12 months of talks between the Gao family and the south coast club.
 The investment was made personally by Gao and his daughter Nelly as opposed to being sanctioned through Lander Sports, as originally mooted.
 Hangzhou-based Lander is the family's business arm, which develops, constructs and manages sports sites.

 Southampton suffered their worst ever defeat on 25 October 2019, losing 9–0 to Leicester City at home, this would later be replicated on 2 February 2021 against Manchester United at Old Trafford in the following campaign, albeit under different circumstances.
 It is tied with Ipswich Town's defeat by Manchester United in 1995 as the biggest defeat since the Premier League's inception.
 Following universal backlash toward the team's performance, the players and coaching staff refused their wages from the match and instead donated them to the Saints Foundation.
-On 9 April 2020, Southampton became the first Premier League club to defer players salaries, during the COVID-19 pandemic.
+On 9 April 2020, Southampton became the first Premier League club to defer players' salaries, during the COVID-19 pandemic.
 Despite a poor start that saw them in the relegation zone as late as November, Southampton improved greatly as the season went on, ending the year with a seven-game unbeaten streak to finish 11th in the league.
 Their final tally of 52 points was the team's highest total since 2015–16.